 Introduction

-This chapter sets the stage for understanding God’s intentions for male and female, the importance of relationships, and the foundational role of marriage.
-As we follow Adam’s journey—his sense of completeness in God and his realization of needing a partner—we see God’s design for humanity is one of enormous goodness.
+Genesis 2 sets the stage for God’s intentions for male and female.
+It highlights the goodness of companionship and the foundational role of marriage.
+As Adam moves from wholeness in God to the joy of receiving a partner, God reveals His design as one of extraordinary goodness and blessing.

 About Chapter Breaks